d022911/cloud-extension-html5-sample/mission/create-application/develop/README.md

 4. In the **Data Source and Service Selection**, choose:
    - For the field **Data Source**, choose **Connect to a System** from the drop-down.
-   - For the field **System**, choose the destination which you created for connecting to your on-premise system, in our case choose **s4hpp**.
+   - For the field **System**, choose the destination which you created for connecting to your on-premise system, in our case choose **BUPA**.
    - In the drop-down for the field **Service**, search **ZUI_BP** and select **ZUI_BP_V4 > Z_BUSINESSPARTNER (0001)**.
    - Choose **Next**.